dgrobani/py3-canvaslms-api/README.md

 # py3_canvaslmi_api
-Python implementation of a REST API wrapper for Instructure's Canvas LMS and real-life examples of use
+Python implementation of a REST API wrapper for Instructure's Canvas LMS with real-life examples of use

 Simplifies tasks and reporting involving terms, subaccounts, courses, assignments, users, and outcomes.